-Funding Partners: CHSRA: Ian Ferrier; VTA: Manolo Gonzalez-Estay
+Funding Partners: CHSRA: Ian Ferrier, Wai Siu; VTA: Manola Gonzalez-Estay

-The overall schedule remains unchanged.
-The forecasted Revenue Service Date (RSD) remains December 2021.
-The addition of approximately five months of contingency to account for potential risk to the project yields an RSD of April 2022.
-The program critical path runs through PG&E design and construction to provide permanent power, and concludes with pre-revenue testing.
-The near-critical path runs through manufacturing and testing of EMU trainsets, as well as energized testing of Traction Power Substation (TPS) 1 and final integrated testing.
+The overall schedule remains unchanged from last month.
+The forecasted Revenue Service Date (RSD) remains May 2022.
+The addition of approximately three and a half months of contingency yields an RSD of August 2022.
+The program critical path runs through the manufacturing and testing of EMU trainsets.